scikit-hep/iminuit/README.rst

   - Binned and unbinned maximum-likelihood
   - `Template fits with error propagation <https://doi.org/10.1140/epjc/s10052-022-11019-z>`_
-  - Non-linear regression with (optionally robust) weighted least-squares
+  - Least-squares (optionally robust to outliers)
   - Gaussian penalty terms for parameters
   - Cost functions can be combined by adding them: ``total_cost = cost_1 + cost_2``
   - Visualization of the fit in Jupyter notebooks